 What is Kissing Spine?

 Overriding dorsal spinous processes (ORDSP), aka Kissing Spine.
-Kissing Spine is an equine condition of the spine where the spaces between the vertebrate become so reduced that they actual touch; this touching effect referring to the ‘kiss’ and can create significant pain and lameness in your horse.
+Kissing Spine is an equine condition of the spine where the spaces between the vertebrate become so reduced that they actual touch; this touching effect relates to the ‘kiss’ and can create significant pain and lameness in your horse.

-Kissing Spine – Symptoms, Causes & Treatments
+Kissing Spine in Horses – Symptoms, Causes & Treatment

 Kissing spine in horses